amoffat/sh/_sources/sections/command_class.txt

 TimeoutException
 ----------------

-Subclasses :ref:`ErrorReturnCode <error_return_code>`.
 Raised when a command specifies a non-null :ref:`timeout` and the command times out:

 .. code-block:: python